 So, clothing is important to most Italians.
 In the big cities, many people are well dressed and well groomed.
 As a general rule wear clothes that fit well and are stylish.

 Dress appropriately for the location you are visiting and be respectful.
 When visiting churches, dress modestly, i.e. cover shoulders and upper legs.
 This applies for both men and women.

-I am surprised that smoking is very common with all age groups in Italy.
+- I am surprised that smoking is very common with all age groups in Italy.
 About a quarter of the population are smokers.
-People smoke everywhere outdoors, even at restaurants and cafes.
+People smoke everywhere in the outdoors, even at restaurants and cafes.
 But smoking is banned inside public places.